ckfinder/ckfinder-docs-samples-php/src/UserActionsLogger/README.md

 ];
 ```

-Please remember about changing file permissions to make the log file writable by PHP.
+Do remember about changing file permissions to make the log file writable by PHP.

-**Notice**: this plugin is a simplified demonstration.
+**Notice**: This plugin is a simplified demonstration.
 In a real plugin like this you should remember about
 things like checking file permissions and concurrent file access by multiple scripts.